markstock/GenUtahSky/README.md

 ### What is this?

-Users of the Radiance Synthetic Imaging System (http://radsite.lbl.gov/radiance/) can use the software in this repository to generate and render realistic skies for anywhere on Earth at any requested time (no clouds, sorry).
+Users of the [Radiance Synthetic Imaging System](http://radsite.lbl.gov/radiance/) can use the software in this repository to generate and render realistic skies for anywhere on Earth at any requested time (no clouds, sorry).
 The colors of the sky come from the Preetham, Shirley, Smits (1999) paper.
 Extras added by this author include: realistic sun disk size and color, moon with proper brightness and position (but not phase), Jupiter and Venus, plus a glowing starfield at night.

-Slides from a presentation about this software are at http://markjstock.org/radiance/radiance_harvard_09_stock.pdf and a video of 24 hours of skies over the Grand Canyon is at https://www.youtube.com/watch?v=BJWviVcu_Qo
+Here are [slides from a presentation about Radiance skies](http://markjstock.org/radiance/radiance_harvard_09_stock.pdf) and a [video of 24 hours of skies over the Grand Canyon](https://www.youtube.com/watch?v=BJWviVcu_Qo).

 ### How to use it